arturShmaida/swapi-api-clone/README.md

 ## Description

-This is an REST API I build on [Nest.js](https://github.com/nestjs/nest) framework hat scrapes data from SWAPI (swapi.dev) to database and serves it.
-It has CRUD functionalities, file uploading feature, storing files on AWS s3 storage, as well as some basic authorization with  passport-local
+This is an REST API I build on [Nest.js](https://github.com/nestjs/nest) framework that scrapes data from SWAPI (swapi.dev) to database and serves it.
+It has CRUD functionalities, file uploading feature, storing files on AWS s3 storage, as well as some basic authentication with JWT tokens.

 ## Installation